-Britain’s Conservatives trounced in local elections
+Britain’s Conservatives trounced in local elections as Labour makes gains

-Disillusionment with Conservative Party sees loss of 450 seats while Labour Party picks up 170 as vote count continues.
+Discontent with Conservative Party sees loss of hundreds of seats while Labour’s Sadiq Khan wins London mayoral race.

 Britain’s ruling Conservative Party has suffered a resounding defeat in local elections, a further sign that it is likely to be removed from power in upcoming general elections.

-With nearly all council results in, the Conservatives have lost 450 seats, while the opposition Labour Party has picked up 170, as counting was under way on Saturday for a few more assembly and mayoral polls, most critically that of the mayors of London, Manchester and Liverpool.
+With nearly all council results in, the Conservatives have lost 473 seats, while the opposition Labour Party has picked up 185, as counting was under way on Saturday for a few more assembly and mayoral polls.

 Keep readinglist of 4 items